 Adding another filter tag within a category (for example, multiple suppliers, brands, or types) will give you MORE results, as it broadens the results you can see already.

 Adding another filter tag in a new category (like adding a brand name to a supplier filter) will give you FEWER results, as it restricts the results you can see already.

 For a more specific date/time filters, you will have the ability to group dates by clicking on “Format Results”.
 From here you can “Arrange Columns” which groups the report you're running by week, weekday or hour.
 These are only currently available when a retailer selects 'Compare Dates' as the date range as it repurposes the report columns that are generated.

 The purpose of this filter is to add additional options for grouping the results in the selected report - group by week, day of the week or hour of the day.
 This option also gives a better overview of certain patterns or trends that you may have observed over specified dates, which will help when making comparisons.

 When clicking on “More Filters” you will also be able to add gift cards into your reporting by enabling the toggle to “Include Gift Card Sales”.
 More

-The Retail Dashboard is a feature available to those on Advanced and Multi-Outlet (or the latest Pro or Enterprise) plans.
+The Retail Dashboard is a feature available to those on Pro, Enterprise, and Advanced plans.
 The Retail Dashboard gives you a graphical snapshot of your store's metrics by day, week or month and allows you to navigate back through time periods to view historical store data.